-If the HE TB PPDU carries S-MPDUs(#Ed), A-MPDUs, or multi-TID A-MPDUs from more than one STA, or a combination of S-MPDUs(#Ed) from a subset of STAs, A-MPDUs from another subset of STAs, or multi-TID A-MPDUs from another subset of STAs then the AP shall respond with a Multi-STA BlockAck frame carried in a DL SU PPDU format that contains the appropriate settings in each Per AID TID Info field(#7734) intended to each STA as defined in the previous subclauses.
+If the HE TB PPDUs carry MPDUs from more than one STA, and if the AP sends the response in DL SU PPDU, [12906] then the AP shall respond with a Multi-STA BlockAck frame carried in a DL SU PPDU format that contains the appropriate settings in each Per AID TID Info field(#7734) intended to each STA as defined in 27.4.2 (Acknowledgement context in a Multi-STA BlockAck frame).[13521]

 Responding to an HE TB PPDU with an HE MU PPDU(#8432)

-A non-AP STA that sends an HE TB PPDU as a response to a Basic Trigger frame(#8385) that solicits(#6643) an immediate response shall set the Ack Policy to Normal Ack/Implicit Block Ack Request(#5566) for each of the MPDUs carried in the A-MPDU (see 10.3.2.10.3 (Acknowledgement procedure for an UL MU transmission)(#7083) for an example of this sequence).
-If the HE AP intends to send the response in an OFDMA(#7084) HE MU PPDU format, then the HE AP shall follow the following acknowledgment procedure:
+A non-AP STA that sends an HE TB PPDU as a response to a Basic Trigger frame(#8385) that solicits(#6643) an immediate response shall set the Ack Policy to Normal Ack/Implicit Block Ack Request(#5566) for each of the [12908] QoS Data frames carried in the A-MPDU (see 10.3.2.10.3 (Acknowledgement procedure for an UL MU transmission)(#7083) for an example of this sequence).

-If the HE TB PPDU carries an S-MPDU from more than one STA, or (multi-TID) A-MPDU from more than one STA, or a combination of an S-MPDU from some STAs and (multi-TID) A-MPDU from other STAs, then the HE AP shall do one of the following:
+[12909, 12491, 12910] If an HE AP sends response to an HE TB PPDU that it received using an HE MU PPDU, then the AP shall respond to each A-MPDU that it received using the following procedure::

+[12911, 12912, 12914]

+If the A-MPDU received from a STA includes only one MPDU, and the MPDU is an EOF-MPDU that is either a QoS Data frame or QoS Null frame with the Ack Policy field equal to Normal Ack, or a management frame that solicits acknowledgement, then the STA shall respond with an Ack frame or a Multi-STA BlockAck frame with the Ack Type field set to 1 carried in the HE MU PPDU.(#9395)

+If the HE AP supports ack-enabled aggregation by setting the Ack-Enabled Aggregation Support subfield in the HE MAC Capabilities Information field to 1, and if the A-MPDU includes more than one MPDU, only one of which solicits acknowledgement and the MPDU that solicits acknowledgement is an EOF MPDU that is a QoS Data frame or a QoS Null frame with Ack Policy subfield equal to Normal Ack, or a manamgement frame that solicits acknowledgement, then the HE AP shall respond with an Ack frame or a Multi-STA BlockAck frame with the Ack Type field set to 1 carried in the HE MU PPDU.(#9395).